Oxaloglycolate reductase (decarboxylating)

-The 4 substrates of this enzyme are D-glycerate, NAD^{+}, NADP^{+}, and CO_{2}, whereas its 4 products are 2-hydroxy-3-oxosuccinate, NADH, NADPH, and H^{+}.
+The substrates of this enzyme are D-glyceric acid, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and carbon dioxide.
+Its products are 2-hydroxy-3-oxosuccinic acid, reduced NADH, and a proton.
+The enzyme can use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is D-glycerate:NAD(P)^{+} oxidoreductase (carboxylating).
 This enzyme participates in glyoxylate and dicarboxylate metabolism.